cunarist/class-transform/README.md

  */
 ```

-## How does it handle circular references?(#table-of-contents)
+## How does it handle circular references?

 Circular references are ignored.
 For example, if you are transforming class `User` that contains property `photos` with type of `Photo`,
 and `Photo` contains link `user` to its parent `User`, then `user` will be ignored during transformation.
 Circular references are not ignored only during `instanceToInstance` operation.

-## Samples(#table-of-contents)
+## Samples

-Take a look on samples in [./sample](https://github.com/pleerock/class-transform/tree/master/sample) for more examples of
+Take a look on samples in [./sample](https://github.com/pleerock/class-transform/tree/main/sample) for more examples of
 usages.

-## Release notes(#table-of-contents)
+## Release notes

-See information about breaking changes and release notes [here](https://github.com/cunarist/class-transform/blob/master/CHANGELOG.md).
+See information about breaking changes and release notes [here](https://github.com/cunarist/class-transform/tree/main/CHANGELOG.md).